Sunday School offers a weekly and consistent opportunity to study the Bible, go deeper in faith, and build relationships within the church community.

 + ALDERSGATE BIBLE | ROOM 213

 Uses the Bible to examine Scripture in an organized, disciplined manner, with an emphasis on understanding what the Bible says and how we can apply that to our daily lives.
 Participates in service projects such as Helping Hands for Hunger and making dinner for Greensboro Urban Ministry.
+For fall 2018, we will study Acts and have class socials.

 Contact: Byron Ritter, email@example.com